Greek police fire teargas at migrants on Turkish border | DW | 29.02.2020

 Greek police have clashed with migrants on the Turkish border as migrants attempted to cross into the European Union.
-On Friday Ankara said they would no longer stop migrants from crossing into Greece.
+On Friday Ankara said it would no longer stop migrants from crossing into Greece.

 Greek police fired tear gas at migrants who amassed at a border crossing in the Turkish state of Edirne.
 There were also reports of stones being hurled by refugees at the officers.